Baby Slings & The Potential for Suffocation

 In 2010‚ the Consumer Product Safety Commission (CPSC) and Health Canada‚ in cooperation with Infantino‚ LLC of San Diego‚ issued a recall of the Infantino’s “SlingRider” and “Wendy Bellissino” infant slings.
 In addition to this‚ a warning was issued about baby sling carriers after a string of infant deaths due to these slings.
 These slings are designed for infants weighing up to twenty pounds.
 However‚ after a further investigation by the CPSC‚ the babies who died in the slings were either of a low birth weight‚ were born prematurely‚ or had breathing complications from conditions like cold symptoms.

 Parents of premature babies‚ twin babies in fragile health‚ and those with low birth weight should use extra care and consult their pediatricians about using slings.

 Contact a San Diego Defective Product Injury Attorney

-If your child has been injured or killed because of a baby sling defect‚ you are entitled compensation for medical costs and for the loss of your child.
+If your child has been injured or killed because of a baby sling defect‚ you are entitled to compensation for medical costs and for the loss of your child.
 Baby products need to pass through rigorous testing and consumers who buy these products should be able to trust that they are safe for their infants.
 When baby sling manufacturers don’t exercise the necessary precautions before opening it up to the market‚ they must take responsibility for the risks involved.
-The San Diego child injury lawyers at the Jurewitz Law Group are skilled at handling defective product cases and wrongful death claims when kids are involved.
+The San Diego child injury lawyers at the Jurewitz Law Group Injury & Accident Lawyers are skilled at handling defective product cases and wrongful death claims when kids are involved.
 We will get you the reparations you need and deserve.
-Call our personal injury law office at (888) 233-5020.
+Call our San Diego personal injury law office at (888) 233-5020.